 Trello vs Notion (2026): Simple Boards or Connected Workspace?

-Quick verdict: Choose Notion if you need docs + tasks + databases in one flexible workspace.
-Choose Trello if you love kanban boards and want dead-simple task management.
-Notion is more powerful; Trello is more focused.
+Choose Notion if you want docs + tasks + databases in one flexible workspace — it replaces multiple tools.
+Choose Trello if you love kanban boards and want dead-simple task management that anyone can learn in 5 minutes.
+Notion wins 7-5 on power and flexibility.
+Trello wins on simplicity and speed.
+Both are free to start.

 Our Verdict